-Two 6x37 roll pins for impeller are supplied as spare in the hardware kit.
+A pair of replacement impeller roll pins are included with your snow blower.
 Store them in a safe place until needed.

 AUGER BELT REPLACEMENT

 If the auger belt becomes worn, oil-soaked, or otherwise damaged, proceed as follows to replace the belt.